binerbard/ppe_detection/README.md

 > **Example**
 >
 > ```python
-> python setup.py --media=image --src=./example/video/hardhat.mp4
+> python setup.py --media=video --src=./example/video/hardhat.mp4
 > ```

 5. **Follow Instructions:** Follow any on-screen instructions or documentation provided with the project to interact with or utilize its features.